brightway-lca/brightway2/docs/key-concepts.rst

 .. code-block:: python

     {u'depends': [u'biosphere'],
-     u'from format': [u'Ecospold', 1],
-     u'number': 4087,
      u'version': 1}

 Databases have the following metadata:

     * *depends*: A list of database names that this database links into and depends upon.
-    * *from format*: The format this database was imported from.
-Can be a string or a list.
-    * *number*: Number of inventory datasets.
     * *version*: The integer version number of this database.
 Each time a database is saved this number is automatically incremented.

 .. _database-documents: